auraphp/Aura.Signal/README.md

 --------------------------

 Sometimes it will be necessary to stop processing signal handlers.
 If a handler callback returns the `aura\signal\Manager::STOP` constant, then no more handlers for that signal will be processed.

+First we define the handlers; note that the second one returns the `STOP` constant:

     <?php
     // add signal handlers